-Embedded Linux systems consist of code from many open-source projects as well as the vendor's proprietary software.
+Embedded Linux systems consist of code from many open-source projects and proprietary software.
 By nature, software always keeps evolving with new features, fixes, and critical security patches.

 Embedded Linux systems are everywhere, indoors and outdoors, and in many cases has limited physical access to it.
 This makes software update for embedded systems so critical.

 The main updatable elements at almost any embedded Linux device are:

 • Root file system.